Education Research Current Organisation and Cooperation NL

 Plagiarism scan & portfolio

-All PhD candidates must perform a plagiarism scan of their final manuscript in iThenticate.
+All PhD candidates must perform a plagiarism scan of their (almost) final manuscript in iThenticate.
 The results of the scan are discussed with the supervisors, and subsequently, the PhD candidate fills in the Report on the plagiarism check of the GNG product or the final thesis.
 The report is sent to ithenticate.fsw@vu.nl.

 The Graduate School reviews the plagiarism scan report, final portfolio, and ECs.
 The faculty data steward reviews the ethics and data management sections of the final portfolio.